 - When disconnecting the hose from your RV, move slowly — and consider rinsing the sewer hose with fresh water before you disconnect the other end from the city sewer connection.
 Store your hose, ensure your tank drain is tightly closed, and voila: you’re done!

 5. What is RV black tank flushing?

 Some RVs have a built-in RV black tank flush system, which allows you to connect a hose directly to an inlet valve to essentially power wash your tank.
 This makes it super simple to ensure your tanks are sparkling clean.
-However, you’ll want to follow your manufacturer instructions to ensure you’re using it correctly; for instance, most guides suggest you leave the black tank valve open, so that water doesn’t back up and end up flooding your RV through the toilet!
+However, you’ll want to follow your manufacturer’s instructions to ensure you’re using it correctly.
+Most guides suggest you leave the black tank valve open, so that water doesn’t back up and end up flooding your RV through the toilet!

 Lastly, if you don’t have a manufacturer’s tank flush valve, and you don’t wish to add one to your tank yourself, you will need to employ a more manual method of RV black water tank cleaning.

 One of the more popular options, for an RV black tank cleaner, is to utilize a garden hose extension called an RV holding tank rinser.
 Camco makes a great model called the “Swivel Stik” that many RV owners swear by.
 This rinser is designed to spray water in multiple directions, in order to clean debris and tissue from the sides of your RV black water tank.

 Other owners also utilize the ice cube method mentioned in this post on cleaning your RV’s black water holding tank sensors.
 Add in some mild detergent, like Dawn or Joy, and you’ve got a great homemade black water flushing process!

 6. Portable RV Waste Tanks

 If you camp in the same spot for long periods of time without sewer hookups, you may find it necessary to take advantage of a portable RV waste tank.